 Resolving Issues Before they Become Critical

-Due to the complexity of the environment, after the merger, Bol turned to Live Maps to give him the visibility he needed.
+Due to the complexity of the environment, after the merger, Bol turned to Savision to give him the visibility he needed.
 By mapping business services and their underlying IT components, the IT team is immediately notified about infrastructure problems even before they impact performance.

 Service Monitoring on the Fly

-“When I implemented Live Maps, I could see problems that I didn’t know existed before,” Bol said.
+“When I implemented Savision, I could see problems that I didn’t know existed before,” Bol said.
 “Being able to monitor proactively was a huge step for us.
-Today, all of the municipality’s core business services are monitored with Live Maps and we are the first to know when something is wrong.”
+Today, all of the municipality’s core business services are monitored with Savision and we are the first to know when something is wrong.”

 For Alphen aan den Rijn’s CIO Ron Meijer, being able to view the health of his IT department from any mobile device, at any time and place, is a big plus.
-Before Live Maps, he’d have to contact his IT staff when department heads asked him about an issue.
+Before Savision, he’d have to contact his IT staff when department heads asked him about an issue.